 What is the Internet of Things Being Used For?

-The Internet of Things (IoT) is the next big disruptor in tech, with over 16.7 billion active endpoints expected in 2023, according to TechTarget.com.
+he Internet of Things (IoT) is the next big disruptor in tech, with over 16.7 billion active endpoints expected in 2023, according to TechTarget.com.
 The U.S. industrial IoT market is expected to hit $66.28 billion in 2023 and grow at a rate of 11.5% over the next five years, according to Statista.com.
-This means that IT (because you can’t have IoT without IT) is going to have a lot more work on its plate.
+This means that IT (because you can’t have IoT technology without IT) is going to have a lot more work on its plate.

 An IoT device has two primary capabilities: it can collect and send data and it can complete an action (like a robotic arm on a factory floor).
-IoT becomes exceptionally powerful when it is brought to scale, when an organization uses thousands of sensors to collect data or coordinates the actions of hundreds of factory robots, for example.
+IoT technology becomes exceptionally powerful when it is brought to scale, when an organization uses thousands of sensors to collect data or coordinates the actions of hundreds of factory robots, for example.
 Algorithms then analyze the data, providing additional insights into usage trends and help predict issues before they can disrupt operations.

-In order to maintain efficiency at such scales, IT needs to leverage automation solutions to help pass information and manage dependencies between different devices.
+In order to maintain efficiency at such scale, IT needs to leverage automation solutions to help pass information and manage dependencies between different smart devices.
 Those devices might even be operating on different systems using wi-fi and bluetooth, as is the case when a hospital passes data from patient monitors to a server and then to doctors and nurses.